North American inland temperate rainforest: Logging

-The Inland rainforest patches are highly at risk to be clear-cut.
-These forests have been heavily logged since decades, but as of now, the rate seems to get higher and higher.
-Forest ecologist Dominick DellaSala compares the speed at which the Inland rainforest in British Columbia gets logged to logging in the tropical rainforest of Brazil.
+The Inland rainforest patches are highly at risk of being clear-cut.
+There is an extensive history of forestry in the region, however the rate of exploitation seems to be increasing.
+Forest ecologist Dominick DellaSala has compared the speed at which the Inland rainforest in British Columbia gets logged to logging in the tropical rainforest of Brazil.

 Hydroelectric development

-In particular in British Columbia, projects to produce so-called ‘clean energy’ enormously threaten the functionality of the Inland rainforests and other riparian ecosystems, especially because they are often permitted without properly reviewing their impacts on the environment.
+Particularly in British Columbia, large hydroelectric projects enormously threaten the functionality of the Inland rainforests and other riparian ecosystems.
+These projects are often highly controversial, and in the past have been permitted without adequate consideration for sensitive ecosystems and local communities.

 Climate change

 Climate change is likely to impact especially the amount of snow in winter and spring and the general annual temperature, which is believed to increase.
 Summer droughts and fires would be more probable, as well as a higher number of beetle outbreaks due to warmer winters that would allow more beetles to survive.
-Plant and animal species alike would be affected, for example would a drier climate favor more drought-adapted species over the moisture-dependent plants in the Inland rainforest patches.
+Plant and animal species alike would be affected, for example, a drier climate would favor more drought-adapted species over the moisture-dependent plants in the Inland rainforest patches.